Canning Stock Route

 Canning Stock Route is one of the toughest tracks in the world

-Running through the vast deserts of Western Australia, Canning Stock Route is one of the toughest and most remote tracks in the world.
-It’s one of the Australia’s best 4WD tracks.
+Running through the vast deserts of Western Australia, the Canning Stock Route is one of the toughest and most remote tracks globally.
+It’s one of Australia’s best 4WD tracks.

 Where does the Canning Stock Route start and finish?